 North American Van Lines vs National Van Lines: Service (Coverage) Area Comparison

-North American Van Lines seems to a local agent in the vast majority of major U.S. cities.
-We did identify several gaps within many U.S. states and major metropolitan areas where no local agent existed.
+With more than 500 agents across the country, North American Van Lines seems to have local agents in the vast majority of major U.S. cities.
+In the case of National Van Lines, we identified areas without local agents in many U.S. states and major metropolitan areas.

 Pricing Comparison: North American Van Lines vs National Van Lines